CoininDev/aquatunnel/README.md

 Chunk as entities is useful because it makes the system much more simple reusing a done model, and enjoying the multithread processing built in in Legion.

 The Chunk loading:
 Chunks have 3 states: Loaded, unloaded and destroyed.
 Loaded chunks have active items, entities and all the blocks, Unloaded ones have unactive item and entities, without any block anymore.
-Destroyed doesn't exist in memory.
+Destroyed chunks are completely removed from memory.
 files:
 [sys/chunk.rs](https://github.com/CoininDev/aquatunnel/blob/ECSChunkSystem/src/sys/chunk.rs)
 [resources/chunk_manager.rs](https://github.com/CoininDev/aquatunnel/blob/ECSChunkSystem/src/resources/chunk_manager.rs)